 We're fortunate, this is, we have other modalities that can be used to treat it, we have other professionals that get involved in the treatment process.
 It's one of those things that not everybody gets the same treatment because not everybody has the same type of problems.
 It's important that we kind of develop the treatment based on the individual and the individual's problems and what needs to be done to help to rectify it.

 Teeth grinding isn’t always, but can be, a contributor to TMJ.
 If you’re grinding your teeth in your sleep or even during the day, the muscles in your jaw don’t have an opportunity to relax.
 You’re also putting additional pressure on your teeth that can cause them to wear down prematurely or even make your teeth fracture.
 If you’ve damaged your teeth, we can repair them with restorative dentistry.

 If you’re struggling with teeth grinding, you should discuss it with your Winnipeg, MB dentist during your next visit to Lakewood Dental Centre.
 It may also be possible for us to treat you for sleep apnea if snoring or other sleep-related breathing issues are keeping you from a full night’s sleep.

 Get a Customized Treatment Plan for TMJ Disorder

 Each patient is different, and TMJ disorder can present with various symptoms.
 So, Lakewood Dental Centre likes to create a customized treatment plan for every patient.
 Your plan could include the use of a TENS unit to treat muscles spasms and relax your jaw.
 We’ve also used physiotherapy and other more in-depth treatments.
 Benefits can also be adjunctive to dental therapy with other modalities.

-Call Lakewood Dental Centre in Winnipeg, MB at (204) 977-8515 for more information on TMJ treatment, or use our online form to request an appointment.
+Call Lakewood Dental Centre in Winnipeg, MB at (204) 977-8515 for more information on TMJ treatment, or .
 You don’t have to deal with jaw pain on your own.